Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/stack-overflow-connector.md

 **Access Permissions**

 Currently, questions and answers from your organization’s Stack Overflow instance are indexed.
-All the data indexed using the Stack Overflow connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.
+All the data indexed using the Stack Overflow Copilot connector is visible to all Microsoft 365 users in your tenant, accessible through Microsoft Search or Copilot.

 ### Content